corticon/corticon.js-samples/DynamicForms/README.md

 ## Local versus Remote Decision Services

 It is typical for the DS to run in process with the CSC or in a remote environment.

 For the remote option, Corticon.js supports deployments to any of the major cloud vendors Serverless environments (AWS Lambda.
-Azure and GCP functions), and to any Node.js server running either in the cloud or on premises (traditional server deployments).
+Azure and GCP functions), and to any Node.js server or traditional Java server running either in the cloud or on premises (traditional server deployments).

+Of course, an in-process deployment will provide instant response time, however, there can be situations where you may want to run the model remotely.
+Here are the cases we have encountered with customers:
-Of course, an in-process deployment will provide instant response time, however, and mostly for mobile apps a decision service hosted remotely can be updated very easily without having to force the user to reinstall the mobile app.
+1) For Mobile Apps: a decision service hosted remotely can be updated very easily without having to force the user to reinstall the app.
+2) Security:
+      * we don’t want to expose some of the data used in the decision process
+      * we want to have the decision service access various data sources inside the firewall.
+      * we don't to risk exposing the decision service to reverse engineering

 This is illustrated in the 2 diagrams below